AGATEX: Dominion Paint CEO Alleges Collusion by Fidelity Bank, RNAQ in Factory Takeover

 Adom has challenged the ruling, questioning the evidence used.

-Watch the X video below.
+Watch as Adom Komla address the public in the X video below.

 DOPAMIL founder seeks probe after fire incident